svanderburg/nijs/README.md

 By using this proxy we can also describe our own package specifications in JavaScript, instead of the Nix expression language.
-Every package build recipe can be written as a CommonJS module, that may looks as follows:
+Every package build recipe can be written as a CommonJS module, that may look as follows:

     exports.pkg = function(args) {
       return args.stdenv().mkDerivation ({